menandmice/micetro_docs/guides/user-manual/appliance_management.rst

   :width: 60%
   :align: center

 3. Change the Appliance name, and/or Appliance address (optional).
-NOTE: This will only change the name or IP address used to connect to the Men & Mice Appliance.
+NOTE: This will only change the name or IP address used to connect to the Men&Mice Appliance.
 The actual IP address on the Appliance is not changed.
-For information on changing the IP address on the Men & Mice Appliance itself, refer to Appliance Management—Appliance Properties.
+For information on changing the IP address on the Men&Mice Appliance itself, refer to Appliance Management—Appliance Properties.

 4. Click OK.

 Delete Appliance
 ----------------

 This command is only available with the Administrator account.
-Use this command to remove a Men & Mice Appliance from the Men & Mice Suite.
+Use this command to remove a Men&Mice Appliance from the Men&Mice Suite.

 1. In the Object browser of the Management Console, click on Appliances.